Gruni22/alpicool_ha_ble/README.md

-# Alpicool BLE Integration for Home Assistant
+# Alpicool, BrassMonkey, Ocean Comfort, ...
+12V/24V BLE Fridge Integration for Home Assistant

-This is a Home Assistant Custom Component to control Alpicool portable fridges via Bluetooth Low Energy (BLE).
+This is a Home Assistant Custom Component to control Alpicool, BrassMonkey, Ocean Comfort, or other compatible portable fridges via Bluetooth Low Energy (BLE).

 This integration creates multiple entities in Home Assistant, allowing you to monitor and control all aspects of your fridge.